seraphina818/perlocution/README.md

 * `perlocution-data-visualization.R`: R scripts for creating the plots in the paper
 * `perlocution-mixed-effects-models.Rmd`: R code for fitting the mixed effects models in the paper
 * `jeong-potts-salt26.pdf`: local copy of the current (pre-conference) version of the paper
+* `stimuli-samples.zip`: sample audiofiles of the stimuli used in the experiments

 ## Sentence stimuli used in the experiments